nbrugger-tgm/factory-rally-server/documentation/rules.md

 - Temporary upgrade

 Permanent cards gives the robot a buff and you can have a maximum amount of three.
-Temporary cards can always be played and you can have a maximum amount of three.
+Temporary cards can be used at special situations (or always depending on the upgrade) and you can have a maximum amount of three.

 ##### Refill

-If there are still all upgrade cards left in shop they will all get removed from the match.
+If there are still all upgrade cards left in shop they will all be removed from the match.
 Otherwise, so many cards will be added to the card shop so that there are as many as players again.

 ##### Purchase

 In this phase everyone can buy **one** upgrade card.
 Again the sequence for purchasing is specified by the priority beacon.
 These cards get bought with the energy cubes.
 The price of each upgrade card is written on the card.
-If you want to buy a card but you have to many of these type already you are able to put one away.
+If you want to buy a card but you have to many of these type already you are able to exchange a old card with a new one.

 #### Programming Phase

-1. First of all every player gets 9 programming cards (or less depending on the missing health).
+1. First of all every player gets 9 programming cards (or less depending on the missing health more about this later on).
 2. Every player has a short amount of time to look at the cards.
 3. Now every has to place 5 (or less depending on the missing health) in the order they should get used in the register phase.
 4. When the first player is ready all other players have 30 seconds left to place their cards.
-5. If a register is empty, it will get filled with a random card from the players hand.
+5. If registers are empty after the timer ran out, they will be filled with random cards from the players hand.

 #### Power-down-announce Phase